 Rombout Frieling loves to tackle challenges of physical interaction.

-With a broad interest and expertise ranging from the design of systems, products and interactions to engineering, research and business, Rombout is able to navigate new territory quickly and lead complex processes, integrating rich insights into successful designs.
+With a broad interest and expertise ranging from the design of systems, products and interactions to engineering, research and entrepreneurship, Rombout is able to navigate new territory quickly and lead complex processes, integrating rich insights into successful designs.

 His clients range from industrial companies such as Merck, Vodafone, KONE, Siemens, Nestlé, P&G and Heineken to universities, city governments and cultural institutions.